SeascapeScience/SeascapeScience.github.io/_posts/2024-02-16-climate-surprises.md

  - New harmful algal or bacterial species affecting human health (e.g. Karenia, Pseudo-nitzschia, Vibrio)
  - Pathogens affecting fisheries directly, such as epizootic shell disease in lobsters
  - Extreme precipitation events
+ - Some others, that we discuss in the paper

 How do you prepare for the unexpected?
 There are a few ideas we discuss in the paper, such as something called "foresighting".
 It's a tough question, but there's a shift in focus that we need in order to incorporate this type of event into our preparations.
 This quote from Wally Broecker in 1987 captures it well: